-The Marshall Center Research Library supports the educational, informational, and research programs of the George C. Marshall European Center for Security Studies.
-The library's collection of graduate-level research materials covers the spectrum of political, economic, social, and military issues in Europe and Eurasia with in-depth holdings on crisis and conflict management, national and regional security, democracy, terrorism, and disarmament.
+The Research Library supports the educational, informational, and research programs of the Marshall Center with a collection of graduate-level research materials spanning the spectrum of political, economic, social, and military issues in Europe and Eurasia with in-depth holdings on crisis and conflict management, national and regional security, democracy, terrorism, and disarmament.
 This important and unique collection includes over 65,000 books in Russian, English, and German, 300 current periodical subscriptions, 1200 periodical titles in paper and microform formats, and holdings of specialized documents and reports.
 In addition, the library provides access to a variety of online services and electronic resources, such as databases, journals, and e-books via the online catalog, Marshall Center intranet, and GlobalNet.

-Research Library staff provide professional research and reference assistance to faculty, staff and course participants in Russian, German, and English.
-They also produce current awareness tools, such as Information Alerts, Info Dienst, and Инфосервис, provide library orientation tours, and offer in-depth instruction in library research techniques and databases are also available.
+Research Library staff provide professional research and reference assistance to faculty, staff, and course participants in Russian, German, and English.
+They also produce current awareness tools, such as Information Alerts, Info Dienst, and Инфосервис, provide library orientation tours, and offer in-depth instruction in research techniques and library databases.

-The Marshall Center Research Library is the European node (MERLN-Europe) of the Military Education and Research Libraries (MERLN) based at the National Defense University in Washington D.C.
+The Research Library is the European node (MERLN-Europe) of the Military Education and Research Libraries (MERLN), which is based at the National Defense University in Washington D.C.
 MERLN was developed to provide gateway access to the combined resources of many of the largest and most comprehensive collections of military information in the world.